What to Bring to Your Sleep Doctor Visit

 The SD Card Method

 The SD card contains everything: per-second pressure and leak readings, individual respiratory events with timestamps, and session-by-session summaries.
 This is the most complete data source available.
+Before any appointment where you'll hand the card off or print reports, see our backup CPAP data guide so your historical sessions survive a lost or wiped card.

 The myAir App